 - It may take several days or weeks for the Lien Certificate to be prepared.

-- Land Instrument Intake Sheet: You must fill out a State of Maryland Land Instrument Intake Sheet.
+Land Instrument Intake Sheet: You must fill out a State of Maryland Land Instrument Intake Sheet.
 This document will be used to determine your transfer tax and recordation tax, if any.
+Baltimore City uses its own intake sheet.
 Paper copies may be available at the Office of Finance, or the Division of Land Records.

 Examples: If a parent owns a home that is not subject to any debt, and the parent freely transfers the home to the child, the gift is not subject to Maryland recordation tax.
 However, the result may be different if the parent wishes to transfer a home that is subject to a debt, like a mortgage.
 In this example, if the transfer involves refinancing the mortgage, with the child taking over the remaining mortgage debt, the child is in fact “buying” the home for the amount of the remaining debt, even though the parent does not receive cash.
 In this situation, the transfer would involve “consideration,” and so would be subject to Maryland recordation tax.